wish-wg/webrtc-http-ingest-protocol/draft-murillo-whip.md

 The initial offer by the encoder/media producer MAY be sent after the full ICE gathering is complete containing the full list of ICE candidates, or only contain local candidates or even an empty list of candidates.
 The WHIP endpoint SDP answer SHALL contain the full list of ICE candidates publicly accessible of the media server.
 The media server MAY use ICE lite, while the encoder/media producer MUST implement full ICE.

-If the Encoder/Media producer gathers additional candidates (via STUN/TURN) after the SDP offer is sent, it will send directly a STUN request to the ICE candidates received from the media server as per {{!I-D.draft-ietf-ice-trickle-21}}.
+If the Encoder/Media producer gathers additional candidates (via STUN/TURN) after the SDP offer is sent, it will send directly a STUN request to the ICE candidates received from the media server as per {{!RFC8838}}.

-## Webrtc contrains
+## Webrtc contrainsts

 In order to reduce the complexity of implementing WHIP in both encoders and media servers, some restrictions regarding WebRTC usage are made.